Home » Course » Desserts

 • Pie crust dough needs to be refrigerated immediately after kneading into a ball to prevent the butter from melting.

-• Slice apple into ~1/4-inch and keep them about the same size so that they cook evenly.
+• Slice apples into thin slices and keep them about the same size so that they cook evenly.
 You can choose to peel or not peel the apples!

-Top down view of a slice of apple pie with crumb topping and ice cream
+Top down view of a slice of apple crumble pie

 What are the best apples to use for baking?